How would you create a life you don’t need a vacation from?

 Having a coach really helps in this process, because they can catch your blind spots and force you to look at things you’ve trained yourself to avoid, or things you had never paid attention to.

 This can save you a lot of time and hardship.
+(If you feel this can help you, I am here for you.)

 This is a crucial step, I can’t stress this enough!